buttonsrtoys/mvvm_plus/README.md

       }
     }

-Your ViewModel class is a Dart class that inherits from ViewModel:

-    class MyWidgetViewModel extends ViewModel {
-      String someText;
-    }

 Views are frequently nested and can be large, like an app page, feature, or even an entire app.
 Or small, like a password field or a button.

-Like the Flutter State class associated with StatefulWidget, the ViewModel class provides `initState` and `dispose` member functions which are handy for subscribing to and canceling listeners to streams, subjects, change notifiers, etc.:
+Like the Flutter State class associated with StatefulWidget, the ViewModel class has `initState` and `dispose` member functions which are handy for subscribing to and canceling listeners to streams, subjects, change notifiers, etc.:

     class MyWidgetViewModel extends ViewModel {
       @override